JoelHT-Landmark/NuGet-PackageNPublish/README.md

 This project creates a Visual Studio extension (VISX) containing Project templates and a packaging MSBuild targets file to allow easier Package&#39;n&#39;Publish integration with TFS (or other CI) builds.

 It was presented at Developer!
 Developer!
 Developer!
-South West 4 (http://www.dddsouthwest.com) on 26th May 2012.
+South West 4 (http://www.dddsouthwest.com) on 26th May 2012, and in an updated form at DDDNorth 2 on 13th October 2012.

 ## Requirements